How to Install Google Analytics 4 – In Easy Steps

 - The new property won’t have any historical data.
 Since your new Google Analytics 4 property doesn’t have any recorded information, you will need to keep your Universal Analytics property alive to view that data.

 - Enhanced Measurement is Enabled By Default.
-The enhanced measurement feature will automatically track specific actions on your website and records them as events.
+The enhanced measurement feature will automatically track specific actions on your website and record them as events.
 This includes clicking outbound links, downloading files, page scrolls or watching videos.
 These can then be added as conversion goals.
 We will be including a post on enhanced measurement soon.

 Click Create Property.